vfarcic/vfarcic.github.io/chaos/what.md

 Chaos engineering tries to find the limits of our system.
 It helps us deduce what are the consequences when bad things happen.
 We are trying to simulate the adverse effects in a controlled way.
 We are trying to do that as a way to improve our systems to make them more resilient and capable of recuperating and resisting harmful and unpredictable events.

 That's our mission.
-We will try to find ways how we can improve our systems based on the knowledge that we will obtain through the chaos.
+We are trying to find ways how we can improve our systems based on the knowledge that we will obtain through the chaos.

 <!-- .slide: data-background="linear-gradient(to bottom right, rgba(25,151,181,0.9), rgba(87,185,72,0.9)), url(../img/background/why.jpg) center / cover" -->